shakacode/react-webpack-rails-tutorial/README.md

 and have been moved under`/client` and managed by npm.
 The modules are exposed via entry point by `webpack.common.config.js`.

+In `application.js`, it's critical that any libraries that depend on jQuery come after the inclusion of the Webpack bundle, such as the twitter bootstrap javascript.

 Please refer to [Considerations for jQuery with Rails and Webpack](http://forum.railsonmaui.com/t/considerations-for-jquery-with-rails-and-webpack/344) for further info.